jpmckinney/opengovdialogue.ca-jekyll/en/get-involved.md

 ---
 # Get Involved

-We encourage you to read Canada's <a href="http://open.canada.ca/en/content/third-biennial-plan-open-government-partnership">Plan to the Open Government Partnership</a> and to contact <a href="mailto:join@opengovdialogue.ca">join@opengovdialogue.ca</a> to join the network and receive updates about our progress.
+We encourage you to read Canada's <a href="http://open.canada.ca/en/content/third-biennial-plan-open-government-partnership">Plan to the Open Government Partnership</a> and to <a href="https://groups.google.com/a/opengovdialogue.ca/forum/#!forum/discuss">join the network</a> to receive updates about our progress.
 If you're interested in engaging on a particular commitment in the plan, contact <a href="open-ouvert@tbs-sct.gc.ca">open-ouvert@tbs-sct.gc.ca</a>.

 <!--
 Canada is [consulting on its Action Plan on Open Government](http://open.canada.ca/en/consultations/creating-canadas-action-plan-open-government-2016-18).
 The plan will include specific commitments to improve access to information, civic participation and public accountability.